inspec/inspec/docs-chef-io/content/inspec/resources/cgroup.md

 ## Matchers

-- For a full list of available matchers, please visit our [matchers page](https://docs.chef.io/inspec/matchers/).
+- For a full list of available matchers, refer [matchers page](https://docs.chef.io/inspec/matchers/).
 - The matchers applicable for this resource are: `eq`, `cmp`, and `match`.

 ### eq

-`eq` tests whether the two values are the same.
+`eq` tests whether the two values are the same and used to compare configuration entries that are numbers.
 It fails if the types do not match.
-Please keep this in mind, when comparing configuration entries that are numbers.
 Use `cmp` for less restrictive comparisons.

 ### cmp